facebookarchive/caffe2/_docs/getting-started/centos.md

 <block class="centos compile" />

 Check the cloud instructions for a general guideline on building from source for CentOS.

+The installation instructions for [Ubuntu](https://caffe2.ai/docs/getting-started.html?platform=ubuntu&configuration=compile) will probably also work in most cases.

 <block class="centos cloud" />